usefullog/usefullog.github.io/content/posts/lisbon.md

 Monument to the Discoveries (Padrão dos Descobrimentos), looking from the Tagus River.

 ![](/lisbon/belem.jpg)
-From the Monument to the Discoveris, I rode an electric scooter to Belém Tower.
+From the Monument to the Discoveries, I rode an electric scooter to Belém Tower.
 It was my first time renting and riding a electric bike.
 I had to download the app on the spot and set up payment - and it was really easy.
 Still not a big fan of the electric scooter considering some traffic accidents I have seen in person.

 ![](/lisbon/castle.jpg)
 I visited Castelo de São Jorge near dust when it is about to be closed.
 With very limited time, I was able to take some nice sunset pictures and the shiny lights of Lisbon under the beautiful sky.

 ![](/lisbon/conserveira.jpg)
 Conserveira de Lisboa has a classic vibe.
 It was less touristy than other canned seafood shops.
 The gentleman at the counter was very kind.
 He explained to me how to answer the questions when using a international credit card payment.
-In general, you will be asked to select which currency to be used for the payment (US dollars or Euros? select US dollars).
-In Portugal, it will ask you the same question again using in a contrary way (You are not using local currency, are you sure?).
+In general, you will be asked to select which currency to be used for the payment (US dollars or Euros? - select US dollars).
+In Portugal, it will ask you the same question again using in a contrary way (You are not using local currency, are you sure? - Yes).
 It is kind of confusing and I only realize this after he told me about it.
 Big thanks man!

 ![](/lisbon/fado.jpg)
 O Corrido - Casa de Fado
 The Fado show was split into a few sessions during the dinner.
 There were 4 singers and the two guitar players.
 The dinner lasted for hours into midnight.
 The melodies of Fado songs are a bit sad but it is also a very good experience to listen to the traditional music of this country.

 ![](/lisbon/cabo-da-roca.jpg)
 One of the coolest locations on Earth - the westernmost point of Eurasia.
 Love the light piercing through the cloud.